 Setting up OneDrive

-Once signed in, you’ll be shown the location of your OneDrive folder, with the option to change that location.
+Once signed in, you’ll be shown the location of your OneDrive folder with the option to change that location.

 Unless you have a specific reason to change it — such as placing it on a different drive — leaving it at the default location is fine.
 That location will be “C:\Users\<login id>\OneDrive”, where “<login id>” is replaced with your log-in identifier.
-In the example above, that’s “lnote”.
+In the example above, that’s “askle”.
 That puts the OneDrive folder alongside other folders you may commonly use:

 That’s it!
 Well, you may be presented with some “Isn’t OneDrive wonderful?” marketing and informational messages, but it’s set up.
 OneDrive is at work.